 A butcher sandwich is really just whatever cut of meat happens to be lying around, on some crusty bread, with sparse condiments.
 Of course, Action Bronson has never made anything basic in the kitchen, so he made his with a gorgeous ribeye, ricotta salata, preserved chilies, and award-winning Tuscan olive oil.

-Kris Yenbamroong of LA’s Night + Market Song blew our minds on an episode of Fat Prince with Andy Milonakis with this high-brow/low-brow concoction of fried instant noodles sautéed with a gorgeous 28-day dry-aged porterhouse and fresh uni.
+Kris Yenbamroong of LA’s Night + Market Song blew our minds with this high-brow/low-brow concoction of fried instant noodles sautéed with a gorgeous 28-day dry-aged porterhouse and fresh uni.
 Definitely take the final direction in this recipe to heart: “Stuff your face accordingly.”

-The stock for this pho takes a little bit of effort, but you get big returns with a rich, flavourful base for a classic beef pho.
+The stock for this pho takes a little bit of effort, but you get big returns with a rich, flavorful base for a classic beef pho.

 Ground beef counts, too.
 And these classic meatballs from Matty Matheson combine equal parts beef, veal, and pork for a red sauce dinner just like Grandma used to make.

 Max Halley, of beloved London sando spot Max’s Sandwich Shop and host of The Sandwich Show, has these parting words for you as the final step in this recipe: “Eat.
 Close eyes and think of Korea.
 Over and out.”

 Matty Matheson doesn’t use just any ol’ flimsy skirt steak for his fajitas.
 No, no. He uses a two-inch-thick tomahawk steak the size of your face.
 Get sizzlin’.